Skip to main content

 xpm run trigger-workflow-test-prime -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets

-The scripts behind these accesible require the GITHUB_API_DISPATCH_TOKEN variable to be present in the environment.
+The scripts behind these actions require the GITHUB_API_DISPATCH_TOKEN variable to be present in the environment.

-These actions use the xpack-development branch of this repo and the pre-releases/test binaries.
+These actions utilise the xpack-development branch of this repository and the pre-releases/test binaries.

-The tests results are available from the GitHub Actions page.
+The test results are available from the GitHub Actions page.

-After running the prime tests, download the test results and compare with previous runs.
+After executing the prime tests, download the test results and compare with previous runs.

 Manual tests

-To download the pre-released archive for the specific platform and run the tests, use:
+To download the pre-released archive for the specific platform and execute the tests, utilise:

 git -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git pull